 Mickey Mantle broke out in 1956.
-He won the Triple Crown, leading the American League with 52 home runs, 130 runs batted in and a batting average of .353.
-His home runs were Gargantuan!
-It seemed like every day, the sports page showed his latest tape measure shot.
-I was collecting baseball cards, and my prize was the 1956 Mickey Mantle, the only one I ever saw.
-When my no good cousin stole it from my room, I cried inconsolably.
+He won the Triple Crown, leading the American League with 52 home runs, 130 runs batted in & a batting average of .353.
+His home runs were gargantuan!
+It seemed like every day the sports page showed his latest tape measure shot.
+I was collecting baseball cards, and my prize was my 1956 Mickey Mantle, the only one I ever saw.
+When my no good cousin stole it, I cried.

 I took the New York Yankees' loss to Pittsburgh in the 1960 World Series hard.
-I was in the 9th grade, in health class.
+I was in the 9th grade and in health class.
 I laid my head on the desk to hide the tears.
 I would rather lose with the Yankees than win with another team.
 Once you root for the Yankees, you can never root for anyone else.
 Billy Martin said it, "I am a Yankee!"
 It is not the city.
-It is the tradition of the one team that matters in all of sports.
+It is the tradition of the only team in sports that matters.

 The Yankees came back with a vengeance!
-The 1961 Yankees rank with 1927's Murderer's Row and the 1998 team as the three greatest.
-The 1961 team beat the Cincinnati Reds in the World Series four games to one.
-Bill Skowron was on first; Bobby Richardson was on second.
+The 1961 Yankees rank with 1927's Murderer's Row and the 1998 team as the 3 greatest.
+The 1961 team beat the Cincinnati Reds in the World Series 4 games to 1.
+Bill Skowron was on first.
+Bobby Richardson was on second.
 Whitey Ford went 25-4 with an ERA of 3.21 and got the Cy Young Award.
-Ford had a great curve ball and was one of the coolest pitchers to ever play the game.
+Ford had a great curve ball and was one of the coolest pitchers ever to play the game.

 All pitchers are measured against Cy Young, who won 511 games between 1890 and 1911.
-In those years, a team had two or three starting pitchers, and they were expected to complete games.
+In those years, a team had 2 or 3 starting pitchers, and they were expected to complete games.
 Relief pitching is a modern specialty.